Vivek-Sharma-888/mentionApp/README.md

-# Getting Started with Create React App
+# Mention_Project

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is bootstrapped with [Create React App](https://github.com/facebook/create-react-app).The project made for mentioning user using two React components for rendering the mentions input:

+import { MentionsInput, Mention } from 'react-mentions'

+MentionsInput is the main component rendering the input Textarea control.
+It takes one or multiple Mention components as its children.
+Each Mention component represents a data source for a specific class of mentionable objects, such as users, template variables, issues, etc.

 ## Available Scripts